Laundry Room Storage Solutions

 4 of 18

-Corral clothes-care supplies in cute bins that clean up easily if anything drips or spills.
+Corral clothes-care supplies in cute laundry room storage bins that clean up easily if anything drips or spills.
 Organize other household and laundry items by type in attractive containers and label them so you can find things quickly.
+Within the bins, use jars or cups to gather smaller supplies.

 5 of 18